maxplanck-ie/snakepipes/docs/content/workflows/ChIPseq.rst

 * **MACS2_chipqc**: This folder contains the output of `ChIPQC <https://bioconductor.org/packages/release/bioc/vignettes/ChIPQC/inst/doc/ChIPQC.pdf>`__ analysis of the peaks called by MACS2.
 If you used a different peak caller, a chipqc output folder with the peak caller in its name will be listed.

 * **histoneHMM**: This folder contains the output of `histoneHMM <https://github.com/matthiasheinig/histoneHMM>`__.
-This folder will only exist if you have broad marks.
+This folder will only exist if you have broad marks and you have specified histoneHMM as peak caller.

 * **histoneHMM_chipqc**: This folder contains the output of `ChIPQC <https://bioconductor.org/packages/release/bioc/vignettes/ChIPQC/inst/doc/ChIPQC.pdf>`__ analysis of the peaks called by histoneHMM.
-This folder will only exist if you have broad marks.
+This folder will only exist if you have broad marks and you have specified histoneHMM as peak caller.

 * **CSAW_peakCaller_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`) CSAW will be run using peaks called by the chosen peak caller, and the output folder will be named accordingly.
 * **AnnotatedResults_peakCaller_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`).
 Differentially bound regions annotated with distance to nearest gene are stored here.

 .. note:: Although in case of broad marks, we also perform the MACS2 `broadpeak` analysis (output available as ``MACS2/<sample>.filtered.BAM_peaks.broadPeak``), we would recommend using the histoneHMM outputs in these cases, since histoneHMM produces better results than MACS2 for broad peaks.
+In order to produced domain calls by histoneHMM, specify histoneHMM as peak caller by passing it to --peakCaller.

 .. note:: For narrow marks, the user may choose the peak caller from MACS2 (default), Genrich or `SEACR <https://github.com/FredHutch/SEACR>`__.
 By deafult, SEACR is run in the stringent mode, applying normalization to counts over bed files.
 If invoked together with ``--useSpikeInForNorm``, SEACR will be run in stringent mode, using spikein-normalized counts.
 FDR can be set by the user (default 0.05).